kuzudb/kuzudb.github.io/docs/cypher/data-manipulation-clauses/create.md

 ## Important Notes:
 1. Similar to create node, properties which are not specified in the create rel clause will be set to NULL.
-2. If the relationship to insert will violate the complexity constraint, Kùzu will throw an exception.
+2. If the relationship to insert will violate the complexity constraint after insertion, Kùzu will throw an exception.
 ## Example:
 1. Adds a new relationship which describes Adam follows Noura.